olsonanl/dev_container/README.md

    make deploy
    ```

-8. Develop and test a module.
+8. Develop and test (a) module(s).
 Repeat steps 4 - 6.
 (7?) as necessary.
    - Any new scripts in any module `script` directories will require a `make` run for/in that module.
    This would always be the case when a new module is added.
    - Re-run the `bootstrap` and `user-env.*` sourcing when adding modules to [modules](modules).
-   - __Note:__ Run any scripts using their generated wrapper, which should be in the `PATH`.
+   - __Note:__ Run any module `script`s using their generated wrapper, which should be in the executable `PATH`.
    E.g. `run-me.pl` should be run with `run-me`.
 This will test the intended call stack, as well as
    testing this `make` machinery.

 ### Definitions

-* runtime directory: By default this is /kb/runtime.
-This is a directory that contains "bin", "lib",
+* runtime directory: This is a directory that contains "bin", "lib",
 "man", "etc" subdirectories containing third*party software that
-KBase repositories depend upon.
+BV-BRC repositories depend upon (default: `/kb/runtime`).
 E.g. a perl binary and Perl modules.
 See the [bootstrap repository](https://github.com/olsonanl/bootstrap.git) for what normally goes here.

 * deployment directory: This is the directory that contains "bin",
-"lib", "man", "etc" subdirectories for KBase developed code.
+"lib", "man", "etc" subdirectories for BV-BRC developed code.

 * development directory: This is the directory where new code is
 written and developed.
 It is customary for modules to be cloned